Bayonne has taken the lead in establishing adult-use cannabis regulations while many other towns debate and others come out against allowing sales.

 Those in between have been eyeing dispensaries and the benefits the law will bring them.

-However, many small, unimportant towns are considering banning sales within their town.
+However, many small, unimportant towns are considering banning sales in their cannabis regulation within their town.
 They have been much more vocal in their opposition than those who are cautiously considering it.
 Police chiefs have especially taken to criticizing cannabis.

 Gloucester Township recently banned public consumption of adult-use cannabis.
 They also banned the consumption of tobacco products in public.